Are you looking to diversify your income streams as an SEO agency? Rank and Rent SEO offers the perfect low-cost, high-return business model.

 - Link profiles - quantity, quality, anchor text, type (directory vs. editorial)

 - Local signals - GMB, schema markup, citations

 - Fixing technical errors for an easy rankings boost

 - Claiming unoptimized geo-intent keywords around a metro area

 - Leveraging underutilized semantics like People Also Ask

-The fastest way to rank new sites is acquiring an existing aged domain.
-This provides immediate authority to outpace competitors.
+The fastest way to rank new sites is acquiring an existing aged domain, a backlink strategy that provides immediate authority to outpace competitors.

 Watch for expired domain names that used to rank for similar keywords.
 However, avoid domains with toxic backlinks or previous spam.

 Here are strategies to secure high-quality digital real estate and become a digital landlord, with domains costing $50-500 on auction sites:

 Often, the domains expire due to forgetful owners.
 But the site still retains rankings equity you can recapture for rent SEO.